yanhan/notes/cka.md

 If a scheduler runs on multiple master nodes, pass in the `--leader-elect=true` flag to the scheduler binary.
 Also pass in the `--lock-object-name=some_unique_name` flag.

 Ensure that the user / Service Account that the scheduler Pod uses has permissions to update and patch the `endpoints` object named in the `--lock-object-name=some_unique_name` command line flag passed to the scheduler binary.
 To do that, you might have to create a ClusterRoleBinding and ClusterRole.
 Take reference from the `system:kube-scheduler` ClusterRole.

+Based on https://kubernetes.io/docs/tasks/administer-cluster/configure-multiple-schedulers/ , the ClusterRole must have permission to `get` and `update` the `leases` object with the same name as the `--scheduler-name`.

 Failure to do the above will cause the scheduler to fail to acquire a lease and hence fail to work.